Identifying Key Behaviors

 11. Spend time worrying about where the sex addict is, who they might be with, what they might be doing?

-12. “Snoopervise” — Spend time searching for clues to the sex addict’s acting out?
+12. “Snoopervise” — for example, spend time searching for clues to the sex addict’s acting out?
 Check personal space, computers, cars, bank records, phone bills, laundry for clues to the addictive sexual behavior of the addict?

 13. Find yourself hyper-focused on the sex addict’s level of recovery?